-All contractors will complete a Comfort Letter confirming that all employees in their company have read the Safeguarding Policy, KCSIE Part One and Annex B and watched the Safeguarding Induction video prepared by the DSL.
+Regular contractors will complete a Comfort Letter confirming that all employees in their company who visit the site have read the Safeguarding Policy, KCSIE Part One and Annex B and watched the Safeguarding Induction video prepared by the DSL.
+They will be given photographic ID from the HR team once their identity is confirmed.
+For ad hoc contractors not in regulated activity, for example one making emergency repairs, supervision is provided.

-All self-employed contractors will be required to read the Safeguarding Policy, the Safeguarding Induction video prepared by the DSL and any other mandatory policies depending on their role.
+All self-employed contractors will be required to read the Safeguarding Policy, watch the Safeguarding Induction video prepared by the DSL and any other mandatory policies depending on their role.

-All safer recruitment checks for contractors will be undertaken by the People Team.
+All safer recruitment checks for contractors will be undertaken by the HR Team.